 - Don't look into the waveguide = avoid localized high concentrations of EMF - Don't allow any body part (your own or anyone else's) in areas of high EMF while you transmit. - Or don't transmit.

 Carry on not doing those things.

 Estimating Human Exposure

-Strong spatial variations of EMF mean that a 'Whole Body Average' Is Most bor Someobly to be standing tag this poweral different points.
+Strong spatial variations of EMF mean that a 'Whole Body Average' must be correctly evaluated using several different points.